 The Journal of the British–Yemeni Society has been published annually since the founding of the Society in 1993.
 Distributed in October each year exclusively to the members of the BYS, the journal is one of the most important assets of the Society.
 It contains articles by academics, researchers, and experts on a wide range of Yemeni topics including history, politics, enthnography, culture, and ecology.
 It also includes reviews of the most recent and imporant publications on Yemen, and the obituaries of significant Yemeni personalities and of people that connected their lives with the country.

-Now in its twenty-third volume, the academic merit and substance of the British–Yemeni Society Journal has been recognised by its inclusion in the EBSCOhost online academic database.
-A full set of journals has also been deposited at the SOAS University of London Library under the classmark Lee Per 5/965874.
+Now in its twenty-ninth volume, the academic merit and substance of the British–Yemeni Society Journal has been recognised by its inclusion in the EBSCOhost online academic database.
+A full set of journals can be found, among others, at the British Library (Shelfmark: ZC.9.a.4508), and the SOAS University of London Library (Classmark: Lee Per 5/965874).
 The Hon Editor is always keen to be approached for suggestions of topics that would be of interest to the journal's readership at this e-mail address: email@example.com.

 BYS JOURNAL GENERAL POLICY INFORMATION

 Open Access is a publication model that enables the dissemination of research articles to the global community without restriction through the internet.
 Thus, all articles published under open access can be accessed by anyone with internet connection.
 The BYS Journal strongly supports the Open Access initiative.
 Abstracts and full texts of all articles published by the BYS Journal are freely accessible to everyone six months after publication.